OSchollumQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, I've learnt how to use a light sensor, while also being able to change the lighting when the enviroment is lighter or darker.

-This experiment could be the basis of a real world application such as (insert someth.

 ### Dimming an LED using a potentiometer ###